Confirm your region to continue browsing

 Maternal herd optimization:

-• Teat and Udder Conformance: Using AgriWebb’s live session feature, John says it’s easier than ever to score cows during calving, prioritizing dam traits that promote calf survival in Wyoming’s harsh weather.
+• Teat and udder conformance: Using AgriWebb’s live session feature, John shares it’s easier than ever to score cows during calving season, prioritizing dam traits that promote calf survival in Wyoming’s harsh weather.

-• Mature cow efficiency: By collecting weight data through AgriWebb’s Tru-Test integration, John has reduced the herd’s average mature cow weight by 20 lbs (2023–2024).
-The percentage of weaned calf weight relative to mature body weight currently sits at 42%, with a target of 50%.
+• Mature cow efficiency: By collecting weight data through AgriWebb’s Tru-Test integration, John was able to collect and analyze the data needed to reduce his herd’s average mature cow weight by 20 lbs between 2023 and 2024.
+The percentage of weaned calf weight relative to mature body weight currently sits at 42%, with John’s goal being closer to 50%.

 Terminal herd development:

-• Crossbreeding and calf performance: Across his ranch, John uses a combination of AgriWebb’s mapping and grazing features and animal insights to manage multiple breeding groups and pasture rotations.
-The terminal herd now includes Simmental-influenced calves, leveraging heterosis for growth and efficiency.
+• Crossbreeding and calf performance: Across his ranch, John uses a combination of AgriWebb’s mappinggrazing features and animal insights to manage multiple breeding groups and pasture rotations simultaneously.
+John also introduced new genetics into his terminal herd, supporting his focus on more feed-efficient calves.

 • Improved weaning weights: From 2022 to 2024, steer weaning weights improved by nearly 75 lbs.